Providing end of life care – adapting your home

-Other things to consider when providing end of life care and comfort
+Other things to consider for end of life care and comfort

 - Consider moving the bed of the terminally ill person you are caring for by the window, if possible

-- Surround the person you are caring for with favourite pictures, music, and pets
+- Surround the person you are caring for with favourite pictures, music, and/or pets.

 - Use a small table within reach of the bed to keep snacks, drinks, medications, and books on

 - Have a comfortable arm chair close by that is easy to get in and out of

 - Consider a baby monitor or small bell that they can use to call for help

 There is also equipment that can be rented that may be of assistance in providing end of life care including:

 - Hospital bed